 We have several trusted, natural options for changing the pH of soil.
 Let us help you find the best products for your region and gardening dreams.

-Formulated for use on azaleas, rhododendrons, camellias, hydrangeas …
+Formulated for use on azaleas, rhododendrons, hydrangeas and more!

 Raises pH in acidic soils and is an excellent source of calcium and magnesium.

 Lowers pH in alkaline soils and is used around acid loving plants such as azaleas.